-For much of the history of the RFC Series, the character encoding used for RFCs has been ASCII ASCII [ANSI.X3-4.1986].
-This was a sensible choice at the time: the language of the Series is English, a language that only uses ASCII-encoded characters (ignoring for a moment words borrowed from more richly decorated alphabets); and, ASCII is the "lowest common denominator" for character encoding, making cross-platform viewing trivial.
+For much of the history of the RFC Series, the character encoding used for RFCs has been ASCII [ANSI.X3-4.1986].
+This was a sensible choice at the time: the language of the Series has always been English, a language that primarily uses ASCII-encoded characters (ignoring for a moment words borrowed from more richly decorated alphabets); and, ASCII is the "lowest common denominator" for character encoding, making cross-platform viewing trivial.

-There are limits ASCII, however, that hinder its continued use as the exclusive character encoding for the Series.
+There are limits to ASCII, however, that hinder its continued use as the exclusive character encoding for the Series.
 The increasing need for easily readable, internationalized content suggests it is time to allow non-ASCII characters in RFCs where necessary.
-To support this move away from ASCII, RFCs will switch to supporting UTF-8 as the default character encoding RFC6949 [RFC6949].
+To support this move away from ASCII, RFCs will switch to supporting UTF-8 as the default character encoding and allow support for a broad range of Unicode character support.
+[UnicodeCurrent] Note that the RFC Editor may reject any codepoint that does not render adequately in enough formats or on in enough rendering engines using the current tooling.